circular-o/circular/docs/pages/index.md

 - Incrementally adopt components as needed (no need to ditch your framework)
 - Upgrade or switch frameworks without rebuilding foundational components

-If your organization is looking to build a design system, [Shoelace will save you thousands of dollars](https://medium.com/eightshapes-llc/and-you-thought-buttons-were-easy-26eb5b5c1871).\* All the foundational components you need are right here, ready to be customized for your brand.
+If your organization is looking to build a design system, [O-LIBRARY-NAME-O will save you thousands of dollars](https://medium.com/eightshapes-llc/and-you-thought-buttons-were-easy-26eb5b5c1871).\* All the foundational components you need are right here, ready to be customized for your brand.
 And since it's built on web standards, browsers will continue to support it for many years to come.

-Whether you use Shoelace as a starting point for your organization's design system or for a fun personal project, there's no limit to what you can do with it.
+Whether you use O-LIBRARY-NAME-O as a starting point for your organization's design system or for a fun personal project, there's no limit to what you can do with it.

-<small>\*Please consider giving back some of what you save by [supporting this project with a sponsorship](https://github.com/sponsors/claviska).</small>
+<small>\*Please consider giving back some of what you save by [supporting this project with a sponsorship](O-SPONSOR-URL-O).</small>

 ## Browser Support

-Shoelace is tested in the latest two versions of the following browsers.
+O-LIBRARY-NAME-O is tested in the latest two versions of the following browsers.

 <img src="/assets/images/chrome.png" alt="Chrome" width="64" height="64">
 <img src="/assets/images/edge.png" alt="Edge" width="64" height="64">